Yasunori-Park/Basic_Gene_and_primer_generator/README.md

 This was also done just to observe how easy it would be to generate methods sections claiming to have conducted RT-PCR, whilst containing wrongly identified nucletide sequence reagents (see: PMID 35022248), and gain an estimate on how quickly perported "paper-mills" generate manuscripts.

-#Phases
+# Phases

-Phase 1: Randomly generate sequences using the suggested ratio from the Wikipedia page of Chargaff's rules for Homo sapiens with a random selection of genes + miRs.
-DONE.
+✔**Phase 1: Randomly generate sequences using the suggested ratio from the Wikipedia page of Chargaff's rules for Homo sapiens with a random selection of genes + miRs.
+DONE**✔.

 Phase 2: Using a randomly selected miR, find a gene with a binding site (via TargetScan), find the relevant gene on NCBI and retrieve a given number of bases from the provided DNA sequence.